fsharp/fsharp.org/use/linux/index.md

 To help with Linux packages, please email the [F# Open Source Group](http://fsharp.github.com).
 You can also [submit an edit to this page](https://github.com/fsharp/fsfoundation/blob/gh-pages/use/linux/index.md).

-## Note on Mono dependency

-Please note that a relatively recent version of Mono is a prerequisite of installing F#.
-It is recommended to install at least `3.2.X`, although `>3.0.6` should be sufficient.
-Compiling Mono from source is a slow process so it is preferable to install using your package manager.
-Debian *testing* and Ubuntu 14.04 are known to have sufficiently recent versions available in the package repositories.
-Xamarin also offer up-to-date packages for various Linux distributions [here] (http://www.go-mono.com/mono-downloads/download.html).

 ### Option 1: Use the F# Debian packages

 F# is available as a [Debian package](http://packages.qa.debian.org/f/fsharp.html).
 The packages are currently available in Debian _testing_ and Ubuntu 14.04 ([_trusty/universe_](http://packages.ubuntu.com/trusty/fsharp)), use: